 Sometimes an injury or weakness in one area can lead to pain and soreness in other areas.
 For instance, blisters on your feet might cause you to walk with bad posture, which could lead to hip or back problems after long walks.
 Getting checked out is the best way to ensure nothing is seriously wrong with you.

-Reason: Overtraining or Under-resting
+Cause #3: Overtraining or Under-resting

 Overtraining occurs when your exercise level exceeds your body’s ability to recover.
 Most people think only athletes can be overtrained – think of a marathon runner’s body getting broken down from too much hard training.
 Walkers can and do suffer from overtraining in just the same way!
 Your body needs rest and nutrition to recover from your walks.